KhartesViewer/khartes/README.md

 At the very bottom is the *Status Bar*, which reports the 3D coordinates of the cursor.
 And at the top is the *Menu*, which handles file import and export.

-At the moment, your *Fragment View* is blank, because you have not created any fragments.
+At the moment, your *Fragment View* is blank, because you have not yet created any fragments.

-Instead, focus on the 3 data slices.
+Instead, focus on the 3 Data Slices.
 These 3 windows represent 3 mutually perpendicular slices throught the 3D data volume.
 The 3 slices meet in the middle of each window, where the crosshairs intersect.